zhitko/speech-rate-meter/README.md

 * Improving the skills of reading texts in native and foreign languages;
 * Self-control tool for eliminating speech defects, diagnostics and treatment of speech pathologies;

-SRM is implemented as a standalone application for Windows (7, 8, 10).
+SRM is implemented as a standalone application for Windows (7, 8, 10), Linux, Android (in progress now).

 ## Installation